 Can I visit any rim of the Grand Canyon in March?

-Although you can hike up to the north rim, the roads into it are closed in the winter.
+Although you can hike up to the north rim, its roads are closed in the winter.
 The west and south rim’s roads are open, except in inclement weather.
-Even better, some roads usually closed to cars in-season are open in the winter on the south rim.
-Find out more about what each rim has to offer in A Winter Northern Arizona Road Trip.
+Even better, some roads, usually closed to cars in season, are open in the winter on the south rim.
+Find out more about what each rim offers in A Winter Northern Arizona Road Trip.

-Average winter temperatures at the south rim are around 20-40 degrees F. That means that you will need to bring your cold weather clothes!
-As a New Englander I say it’s not that cold though.
-We were actually very comfortable in our fall jackets with gloves and a hat, even at sunrise.
+Average winter temperatures at the south rim are 20-40 degrees F, but by March, that goes up to 55.
+That means that you will need to bring your cold-weather clothes!
+As a New Englander, I say it’s not that cold.
+Even at sunrise, we were comfortable in our fall jackets with gloves and a hat.

-And with those temperatures comes snow!
-An average of three days in the month of March brings appreciable snow- around 8 inches.
-Every three days brings a little snow.
-We were blessed with just a few inches.
+And with those temperatures comes the snow!
+An average of three days in March brings appreciable snow- around 8 inches.
+Every three days brings a little snow, and we were blessed with just a few inches.
 So travel was easy, but we got to see the canyon with some white.
-You can see specific snow fall predictions here.
+You can see specific snowfall predictions here.

 Can I hike into the canyon in the winter?

-The weather at the base of the canyon in winter is spring-like, while in the summer it can get ridiculously hot.
+The weather at the base of the canyon in winter is spring-like, while in the summer, it can get sweltering.
 I am not a heat girl— sorry!
 So if you aren’t the sort of person that likes to feel like you are in an oven on vacation, hiking into the canyon in winter or spring may be the perfect thing for you.

 The main inner trails are open, weather permitting.
-You have to give yourself flexibility, but you will have a much better chance at being able to book one of the rooms inside the canyon.
+You have to give yourself flexibility, but you will have a much better chance of booking one of the rooms inside the canyon.
 The rooms at Phantom Ranch are in such high demand that they go by lottery.

 - Take the train to see the Grand Canyon from Williams.
-I always love a train ride, so think this is a good idea if you are short on time.
+I always love a train ride, so I think this is a good idea if you are short on time.
 It makes the visit easy, but you will miss my last bucket list item.
-You can stay at their hotel in Williams, about an hour south of Grand Canyon by car, and take the two-hour train ride in.
+You can stay at their hotel in Williams, about an hour south of the Grand Canyon, by car and take the two-hour train ride.

-- White water rafting through the canyon- This is still on my bucket list, but you can read about Leigh’s experience in her best adventure yet.
-Better yet, you can book your own here, but not for the wintertime.
+- White water rafting through the canyon is still on my bucket list, but you can read about Leigh’s experience in her best adventure yet.
+Better yet, you can book your own here, but not in winter.

-- I absolutely love a good helicopter ride and it would be an incredible way to see the canyon.
+- I love a good helicopter ride; it would be an incredible way to see the canyon.
 You can even do this from Las Vegas!
-You can book your ride here.

-Where to see the sunrise in the Grand Canyon
+Where to See the Sunrise over the Grand Canyon

-A very popular spot for the sunrise is Mather’s Point.
-I saw the sunrise at Yavapai Point in front of the Geology Museum and it was perfection.
-The point juts out over the canyon giving you an excellent view of the depths of the canyon.
-In spite of the chill in the air, there are still crowds, so get there early to get a good spot.
-Don’t be afraid to safely branch off onto the trails around the point.
-This time of year we were about to drive right to the point and easily park.
+A trendy spot for the sunrise is Mather’s Point.
+I saw the sunrise at Yavapai Point in front of the Geology Museum, which was perfect.
+The point juts out over the canyon, giving you an excellent view of the depths of the canyon.
+Despite the chill in the air, there are still crowds, so get there early to get a good spot.
+Don’t be afraid to branch off onto the trails around the point safely.
+This time of year, we were about to drive right to the point and easily park.
 These roads are closed to traffic in high season.